-Photos by Diane Baldwin and Lori Matsunaga/RAND Corporation.
+Photos by Diane Baldwin/RAND Corporation and Jason Dixson Photography.
 Design by Haley Okuley/RAND Corporation.

 Research shows that diversity sparks creativity and innovation.
 At RAND, we also believe that the principles of diversity, equity, and inclusion are central to our mission.
 Diverse teams bring fresh perspectives and ideas that we need to solve existing and future policy challenges.